datocms/astro-website/src/documents/gdpr.md

 ### Calendly

 To book meetings or support sessions we ask our users use Calendly.
-By using Calendly they need to provide their name, email address and optional additional inforamtion.
+By using Calendly they need to provide their name, email address and optional additional information.
 Optionally the user can provide access to their Google Calendar.

 [Calendly GDPR Compliance](https://help.calendly.com/hc/en-us/articles/360007032633-GDPR-FAQs)